-We currently have about 1.5 miles of hiking trails for your enjoyment, dogs are welcome but must stay on a 6 foot leash at all times.
-The Pond Loop Trail is now reopened as the Eagles have fledged for the year.
-Fishing from the bank is possible along the Springs Trail.
-If you wish to paddle in the park we recommend launching from Brasher Park (4951 Koons Road, Port Richey FL) and then...
+We currently have about 1.5 miles of hiking trails open for your enjoyment, dogs are welcome but must stay on a 6 foot leash at all times.
+The Pond Loop Trail is in the Eagle Nesting Protection Zone and is now closed as the Eagles have returned to the nest.
+The newest fledgling hatched in early January, help us figure out if there’s one hatching or two.
+You are welcome to come out and bring...

 Some content on this website is saved in an alternative format.
 To view these files, download the following free software or you can skip to the main content if you already have the appropriate readers.

 - Use Adobe Acrobat to read Portable Document Format (PDF) files: Download Adobe® Reader®

 - Microsoft Word file viewer and converter programs to enable those who do not have MS- Word or have another version of MS-Word to open and view MS-Word files: Download Word file Viewer

 - Microsoft offers Microsoft Excel file viewer and converter programs to enable those who do not have MS-Excel or have another version of MS-Excel to view MS-Excel files:Download Excel file viewer